-For additional command descriptions, refer to the DMM6500 Reference Manual (part number DMM7510-901-01).
-This manual is on the Product Information CD-ROM that came with your instrument.
-It is also available on the Product Support web page (tek.com/product-support).
+For additional command descriptions, refer to the DMM6500 Reference Manual available on the Product Support and Downloads web page (tek.com/product-support).

 Extended warranty

 Additional years of warranty coverage are available on many products.
 These valuable contracts protect you from unbudgeted service expenses and provide additional years of protection at a fraction of the price of a repair.
 Extended warranties are available on new and existing products.
 Contact your local Keithley Instruments office, sales partner, or distributor for details.